jvde-github/AIS-catcher/README.md

 The purpose of `AIS-catcher` is to serve as a platform that encourages the perpetual enhancement of receiver models.
 We greatly value and appreciate any suggestions, observations, or shared recordings, particularly from setups where the existing models encounter difficulties.

-### Disclaimer
-`AIS-catcher` is created for research and educational purposes under the GNU GPL v3 license.
-It is a hobby project and has not been tested and designed for reliability and correctness.
-You can play with the software but it is the user's responsibility to use it prudently.
-So, DO NOT rely upon this software in any way including for navigation and/or safety of life or property purposes.
-There are variations in the legislation concerning radio reception in the different administrations around the world.
-It is your responsibility to determine whether or not your local administration permits the reception and handling of AIS messages from ships.
-It is specifically forbidden to use this software for any illegal purpose whatsoever.
-Only use this software in regions where such use is permitted.

-## What's new?

-**Under development**:
-Making enhancements to build a server version to handle high data throughput and manage multiple stations, for a sneak peek see [here](https://aiscatcher.org/#liveais).

-**Edge** version:
-- option `f` that writes the NMEA lines to a specified file
-- smaller default icons and setting option to set icon size
-- setting option to define width of vesseltracks
-- performance improvements for TCP input and UDP output
-- Option to auto terminate the program if no messages received for a while, e.g. after 10 minutes `-T 600 nomsg_ony`.
-This will help cure network connections for input or devices going stale without an error

-**v0.56** has recently added:
-- small performance improvements in map rendering
-- You can access  geoJSON output of the current ship positions by visiting the web viewer at `/geojson` and for KML output, please navigate to `/kml` (enable with the switches `-N geojson on` and `-N kml on`).
-The KML feature facilitates the visualization of ship positions in Google Earth Pro.
-Be sure to add a network link and configure the auto-refresh rate in GE.
-A demonstration of the use of GeoJSON is [plotting the vessels on the tar1090 map.](https://github.com/jvde-github/AIS-in-TAR1090)
-- Bug fix in setting baud rate for serial devices
-- Experimenter Mode for NMEA2000 via socketCAN on Linux.
-[See documentation below](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#nmea2000-input-and-output-via-socketcan).
-- Speed (moving/stationary) and Ship class now included as labels in Prometheus output
-- Map overlays will be stored as part of the settings, so wil automatically reopen when the browser is refreshed (separate storage for day and night mode)
-- Ship icon that unlocks the side table is now always visible.
-For narrow screens (<800px) the button will open the separate tab with the ship list
-- Pyssel blog post describes procedure to show offline mbtiles maps [here](https://pysselilivet.blogspot.com/2023/12/ais-receiver-and-dispatcher-best.html)

-**v0.55** is the latest version and introduces the following:
-- "Show all track" option and a new adjustable setting to dim the maps for greater visibility of the ship icons (see screenshot above for an example)
-- Added NOAA nautical charts as an overlay ([link](https://www.nauticalcharts.noaa.gov/data/gis-data-and-services.html#enc-display-services))
-These maps and the applications are not suitable for navigation (just to reiterate that).
-- I created [aiscatcher.org](https://aiscatcher.org) and started sharing data from my own station [here](https://aiscatcher.org/southwood).
-The site also contains links to several dashboards for stations running AIS-catcher and links to interesting (open-source) projects related to AIS and AIS-catcher.
-- If you want a persistent dashboard available outside the local network, please reach out (jvde.github at gmail.com) and I will add it to [aiscatcher.org](https://aiscatcher.org).
-It requires a UDP stream from AIS-catcher, station name and, optionally, a rough approximation of the station location.
-Data is not aggregated and forwarded.
-- Addition of option `-N CONTEXT yyyy` which will store the settings in the web browser in `yyyy`.
-This will allow to separate setting storage when running multiple web viewers.
-- GPS information (e.g. via serial `-e ...` or gpsd `-t gpsd ...`) is now included in HTTP client push
-- Introducing data feeds with user ID to reduce security issues with data feeds, `-u x.x.x.x y UUID u`.
-For future versions, we are exploring adding HMAC authentication.

 ## Installation

 Windows [Binaries](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#Build-process) and Building [instructions](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#Build-process) for many systems are provided below.
 Pre-built container images containing AIS-catcher are [available](https://github.com/jvde-github/AIS-catcher#container-images) from the GitHub Container Registry.